jasonyoun/KIDS/run/README.md

 # run

-This directory contains shell scripts to create, train, and evalue models
+This directory contains shell scripts to create, train, and evalue models.
+Note: Each experiment has its configurations set in the configurations folder.
+To observe a description of each parameter that you can set for each model, oberve the configurations for the fold_0 experiment.
+Comments are provided.

 ## run_er_mlp.sh
 To create, train, and evaluate the ER-MLP over a particular experiment, run: